hjagodzinski/C-Mock/README.md

 ### Building ###

-C Mock uses specific GNU/Linux features internally and a test building requires a few additional steps.
+C Mock uses specific GNU/Linux features internally and a test build requires a few additional steps.

 Firstly, all functions you want to mock must be compiled into a dynamic library.
 If it includes your project-specific functions you must put them into a dynamic library as well.
 In such circumstances, it seems reasonable to build all code under test as a dynamic library.
 Selecting only those parts that you are going to mock might be tedious and cumbersome.